-- 1.1 PreambleAll members of the National Association of Certified Valuation Analysts (NACVA), an association of Certified Public Accountants and other valuation professionals who perform valuation services, shall comply with the standards and definitions herein.
-NACVA will adopt changes and interpretations of the standards when necessary. - 1.2 General and Ethical Standards.
-A member shall perform valuation and other services in compliance with a code of professional conduct consisting of the following principles and rules. - a.
+1.1 Preamble.
+All members of the National Association of Certified Valuation Analysts (NACVA), an association of Certified Public Accountants and other valuation professionals who perform valuation services, shall comply with the standards and definitions herein.
+NACVA will adopt changes to and interpretations of the standards when necessary.

+1.2 General and Ethical Standards.
+A member shall perform valuation and other services in compliance with a code of professional conduct consisting of the following principles and rules.

+a.
 Integrity and Objectivity.
-A member shall remain objective, apply professional integrity, shall not knowingly misrepresent facts or subrogate judgment to others.
-The member must not act in a manner that is misleading or fraudulent. - b.
+A member shall remain objective, apply professional integrity, shall not knowingly misrepresent facts, or subrogate judgment to others.
+The member must not act in a manner that is misleading or fraudulent.

+b.
 Professional Competence.
 A member shall only accept engagements the member can reasonably expect to complete with a high degree of professional competence.
-If a member lacks the knowledge and/or experience to complete such engagement with a high degree of professional competence, the member is not precluded from performing such engagement.
-In such instance, the member must take steps necessary to gain such expertise through additional research and/or consultation with other professionals believed to have such knowledge and/or experience prior to completion of such engagement. - c.
+If a member lacks the knowledge and/or experience to complete such engagements with a high degree of professional competence, the member is not precluded from performing such engagements.
+In such instance, the member must take steps necessary to gain such expertise through additional research and/or consultation with other professionals believed to have such knowledge and/or experience prior to completion of such engagements.

+c.
 Due Professional Care.
-A member must exercise due professional care in the performance of services, including completing sufficient research and obtaining adequate documentation. - d.
+A member must exercise due professional care in the performance of services, including completing sufficient research and obtaining adequate documentation.

+d.
 Understandings and Communications with Clients.
-A member shall establish with the client a written or oral understanding about the nature, scope and limitations of services to be performed and the responsibilities of the parties.
-If circumstances encountered during the engagement require a significant change in these understandings the member shall notify the client.
-A member shall inform the client of conflicts of interest, significant reservations concerning the scope or benefits of the engagement and significant engagement findings or events. - e.
+A member shall establish, with the client, a written or oral understanding of the nature, scope and limitations of services to be performed and the responsibilities of the parties.
+If circumstances encountered during the engagement require a significant change in these understandings, the member shall notify the client.
+A member shall inform the client of conflicts of interest, significant reservations concerning the scope or benefits of the engagement, and significant engagement findings or events.

+e.
 Planning and Supervision.
-A member shall adequately plan and supervise the performance of any service provided. - f.
+A member shall adequately plan and supervise the performance of any service provided.

+f.
 Sufficient Relevant Data.
-A member shall obtain sufficient relevant data to afford a reasonable basis for conclusions, recommendations or positions relating to any service rendered. - g.
+A member shall obtain sufficient relevant data to afford a reasonable basis for conclusions, recommendations or positions relating to any service rendered.

+g.
 Confidentiality.
-A member shall not disclose any confidential client information to a third party without first obtaining the express consent of the client, unless required to do so by competent legal authority. - h.
-Contingent Fees.
-A member shall not perform a valuation engagement which results in the expression of a Conclusion of Value, as defined in §3.2, for a contingent fee.
+Unless required to do so by competent legal authority, a member shall not disclose any confidential client information to a third party without first obtaining the express consent of the client.

-- i.
+h.
 Acts Discreditable.
-A member shall not commit any act discreditable to the profession. - j Client Interest.
-A member shall serve the client interest by seeking to accomplish the objectives established by an understanding with the client while maintaining integrity and objectivity. - k.
-Independence.
-A member shall not express a Conclusion of Value unless the member and the member's firm state either of the following: - 1) "I (We) have no financial interest or contemplated financial interest in the property that is the subject of this report."; or - 2) "I (We) have a (specified) financial interest or contemplated financial interest in the property that is the subject of this report."
+A member shall not commit any act discreditable to the profession.

+i.
+Client Interest.
+A member shall serve the client interest by seeking to accomplish the objectives established with the client, while maintaining integrity and objectivity.

+j.
+Financial Interest.
+A member shall not express a Conclusion of Value or a Calculated Value unless the member and the member's firm state either of the following:

+- 1) "I(We) have no financial interest or contemplated financial interest in the property that is the subject of this report."; or - 2) "I (We) have a (specify) financial interest or contemplated financial interest in the property that is the subject of this report."